datacommonsorg/import/docs/error_messages.md

 ## Resolution_DcidAssignmentFailure_

-**Description:** The node could not be assigned a DCID based on the data available
+**Description:** The node could not be assigned a DCID based on the data available.
+DCID can be generated for StatVarObs, a legacy population type (type ends with `Population`), a legacy observation type (type ends with `Observation` and is not `StatVarObservation`), or if there is an external ID resolver provided.

-**Suffix Description:** The node could not be assigned a DCID based on the data available
+**Suffix Description:** The node could not be assigned a DCID based on the data available.
+DCID can be generated for StatVarObs, a legacy population type (type ends with `Population`), a legacy observation type (type ends with `Observation` and is not `StatVarObservation`), or if there is an external ID resolver provided.

+### Suggested User Actions

+1. If none of the conditions in the description apply to your node, provide a non-empty DCID for the node.

 ## Resolution_OrphanLocalReference_

-**Description:** The local ID of the node is missing from the entire sub-graph
+**Description:** The local ID of the node is missing from the entire sub-graph resolved by the import tool.

-**Suffix Description:** The local ID of the node is missing from the entire sub-graph
+**Suffix Description:** The local ID of the node is missing from the entire sub-graph resolved by the import tool.

 ## Resolution_ReferenceToFailedNode_

-**Description:** The reference was resolved, but to a failed node, therefore, this node was also failed to resolve
+**Description:** The reference was resolved, but to a failed node, therefore, this node also failed to resolve

-**Suffix Description:** The reference was resolved, but to a failed node, therefore, this node was also failed to resolve
+**Suffix Description:** The reference was resolved, but to a failed node, therefore, this node also failed to resolve

+### Suggested User Actions

+1. Check the logs for the failure of the node identified the error message and address that issue.

 ## Sanity_InconsistentSvObsValues

-**Description:** Found nodes with different values for the same StatVarObservation
+**Description:** Found different values provided for the same StatVarObservation

+### Suggested User Actions

+1. Check for any duplication in the input CSV.

 ## Sanity_SameDcidForDifferentStatVars

-**Description:** Found nodes with different values for the same StatVarObservation
+**Description:** The same curated DCID was found for different StatVars.

+### Suggested User Actions

+1. Ensure that StatVars have distinct names.

 ## Sanity_DifferentDcidsForSameStatVar

 **Description:** Found different curated IDs for same StatVar

+### Suggested User Actions

+1. Ensure that the StatVars have consistent DCIDs.

 ## CSV_HeaderFailure

 **Description:** Unable to parse header from CSV file

+### Suggested User Actions

+1. Check for malformation in the headers of input CSV files.

 ## CSV_TmcfCheckFailure